fly-hiring/infraops-challenge/README.md

 Specifically, we want you to do 4 things:
 1. Build a Dockerized deployment of a single-node development Nomad “cluster” (we don’t need multiple Nodes; the Nomad documentation tells you how to do this for dev/testing Nomad).
-2. Run something in your Nomad cluster that generates logs.
-We don’t care what; a shell script is fine.
+2. Run a simple web server in your Nomad cluster.
+We don’t care what; anything that logs requests and is reachable on your `*.fly.dev` url will do.
 3. Nomad and your test process generate logs, and we want you to collect them with an ElasticSearch instance alongside Nomad.
 4. Run Kibana, too, so we can actually see the logs.

 Remember: it's only a work sample, it doesn't have to be "good", it just needs to work.
 We know you wouldn't _actually_ run a bunch of single-node production services in the same VM, right?!?

 Along with your code, include a NOTES.md that goes over:
+- URLs to your test app and Kibana
 - A short summary of what you built, how it works, and the decisions you made to get there
 - What you would do or explore if you were actually deploying this to production